osteele/mailgraph/agenda.md

 ## Consolidate Addresses
 ### Contacts
-* Build a join table: email address <-> contact
+* test for attr["primary"]=="true"; store primary contact address
-* For each email address that is joined to only one contact, join it to the person for that contact
+* Canonicalization: for each email address that has only one contact, use that contact's primary address
-* View senders again

 ### Heuristics
 * Scan the senders in the Sent folder